 Visiting such places helps you meet people in the natural self, and you can evaluate their skills without having to worry about pretense and individuals who rehearse for interviews.

-In addition, this selection allows you to see the real candidate, without them feeling nervous or overwhelmed for being interviewed.
+Also, this selection allows you to see the real candidate, without them feeling nervous or overwhelmed for being interviewed.

 4. Identify Candidates Who Walk an Extra Mile to Get Your Attention